Lut99/CookieFactory/README.md

     correct days format
 - v0.9.0 (alpha):
   - Removed the existing interface
-  - Instead, uses another application in Swift that communcates to the simulation with TCP sockets
+  - Instead, uses another application in Swift that communicates to the simulation with TCP sockets

 # Roadmap